dmentipl/plonk/README.md

 Install
 -------

-*Note that Plonk is a Python 3 only package.*
+*Plonk is a Python 3 only package.*

 ### Conda